cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

 1. <font color=red> enforcing network and host-level boundary protection </font>
    - Establish appropriate network design for workload
      - to ensure only desired network paths and routing are allowed
-   - For large-scale deployments, design <font color=blue> network security in layers </font>
+   - For large-scale deployments, design <font color=LightSlateBlue> network security in layers </font>
      - external, DMZ, and internal
    - NACL rules is stateless firewall, ensure to define both outbound and inbound rules
    - Create secure VPCs using network segmentation and security zoning
    - Carefully plan routing and server placement in public and private subnets.
-   - Place instances (EC2 and RDS) within VPC subnets and <font color=blue> restrict access using security groups and NACLs </font>
+   - Place instances (EC2 and RDS) within VPC subnets and <font color=LightSlateBlue> restrict access using security groups and NACLs </font>
    - Use non-overlapping IP addresses with other VPCs or data centre in use
    - Control network traffic by using
      - security groups (stateful firewall, outside OS layer),